Herb Graver

-Herbert Spencer Graver Sr. (August 29, 1880 – August 6, 1954) was an American football player and coach and businessman.
+Herbert Spencer Graver Sr. (August 29, 1880 – August 6, 1954) was an American football player, coach, and businessman.
 He played at the end, halfback, fullback, and quarterback positions for Fielding H. Yost's renowned 1901, 1902 and 1903 "Point-a-Minute" football teams.
 He scored five touchdowns against Ohio State in 1903, which remains the single-game record for the most touchdowns scored by a player for either team in the history of the Michigan–Ohio State football rivalry.
 In 1904, Graver was the head coach of the Marietta College football team.
 He worked for the Graver Tank Company from 1904 to 1954.

 Biography

 Early years

 Graver was born in Pittsburgh, Pennsylvania in 1880.
 He was the son of William Graver (1842–1915) and Christina Graver, who moved in 1884 to Chicago.
 In 1888, his father founded the Graver Tank Works in East Chicago, Indiana.
 The company was the first industry established in East Chicago, Indiana, and got its start manufacturing tanks for a Standard Oil Company refinery.
 The company was also a pioneer in the manufacture of large steel tanks for grain elevators, oil and gas storage.

 Graver was raised in Chicago, and attended Englewood High School, where he played two years of high school football and helped lead Englewood to a football championship in 1899.
-At the time of the 1900 United States Census, Graver was living in Chicago with his parents, four brothers (James, William, Philip and Alexander), and two servants.
+At the time of the 1900 United States census, Graver was living in Chicago with his parents, four brothers (James, William, Philip and Alexander), and two servants.